-Let’s review the data and what it means for campaigns.
+Let’s review the data and what it means for campaign strategy.

 Fast Food Local Ad Spending

-From this data, we can surmise that CTV/OTT, search, display and video are the most in-demand channels for the industry.
+Taken together, these trends suggest that CTV/OTT, search, display, and video advertising are among the most in-demand digital channels for the fast-food industry.

 Consumers and Fast Food